sitewards/helm-chart/README.rst

 Contributing
 ------------

 Contributions are always welcome!
-Nothing is to small, and the best place to start is to open an issue.
+Nothing is too small, and the best place to start is to open an issue.

 References
 ----------